mvaganov/CmdLineAsteroids/notes.md

 `voice`
 I must admit that this implementation of antialiasing is very naive, and doesn't take color mixing from overlapping geometry into account.
-	This is an intentional choice made in the robustness vs accessability tradeoff.
+	This is an intentional choice made in the robustness vs accessability tradeoff I mentioned at the beginning of the tutorial.

-because all of the draw methods use DrawShape, we can accomplish all of our AntiAliasing by only modifying that one method.
+because all of the draw methods use `DrawShape`, we can accomplish all of our Anti-Aliasing by only modifying that one method.

 at the beginning of the implementation of this partial class, I'll define the anti-alias gradients for each color.
 	this will only be meaningful for the bright colors in out 16 color range

-the DrawShape method needs to do more checks per glyph, to count samples. the additional nested for-loop counts how many times the isInsideShape function would trigger in each glyph's space. then, before the glyph is printed, a copy is made with the correct background color based on it's starting background color and sample count.
+the `DrawShape` method needs to do more checks per glyph, to count samples. the additional nested for-loop counts how many times the `isInsideShape` function would trigger in each glyph's space. then, before the glyph is printed, a copy is made with the correct background color based on it's starting background color and sample count.

 `scene`